DVD-Quant: Data-free Video Diffusion Transformers Quantization: Method

+This sequential refinement procedure can be further extended to multiple rounds and combined with various initialization algorithms.
+Beyond MinMax, search bound methods~\citep{2dquant,shao2023omniquant} also serve as valid initial strategies, which exclude outliers by progressively clipping full-precision weights:

+where $\delta_l$ and $\delta_u$ denote the shrink step sizes for lower and upper bounds, respectively.
+Since search bound algorithm provides a better initial state for quantization step-size and zero-point, our grid refinement algorithm is built on this initialization (see Alg.~\ref{alg1}).

-Our experimental results in~\Cref{fig:weight_dist} quantitatively demonstrate a substantial \textbf{39\%} reduction in error standard deviation, effectively preserving the most critical parameters within high-density regions.
-These improvements are achieved with little computational overhead during inference, establishing PBQ as both more accurate and practically deployable compared to existing calibration-based approaches.
+Our experiments in Fig.~\ref{fig:weight_dist} quantitatively show a substantial \textbf{86\%} reduction in quantization error, effectively preserving the critical parameters within high-density regions.
+These gains incur no additional inference-time computational overhead, making BGR more accurate than previous approaches.